-The average cost to an SME of dealing with a serious security incident is roughly £10,000.
-The costs to larger businesses are much greater.
+The average cost to an SME of dealing with a serious security incident is roughly £50,000 whilst the costs to larger businesses are much greater.

-It takes 29 per cent of businesses between two and ten person/days to respond to their worst incident, but some businesses have security incidents that take more than 50 person/days to address.
+It takes the majority of small businesses between six and twelve person/days to respond to their worst incident, but some businesses have security incidents that take more than 40 person/days to address.

-But it’s not just competitors or disgruntled staff that companies need to secure against.
+But it's not just competitors or disgruntled staff that companies need to secure against.
 Many Cyber Criminals are opportunistic, scanning the Internet for vulnerable systems and attacking indiscriminately.
-These hackers take the easiest and most convenient route and exploit both well known and newly found flaws with the most effective (and widely available) attack tools.
+These hackers take the easiest, most convenient route and exploit both well-known and newly found flaws with the most effective (and widely available) attack tools.